carpentries-incubator/data-science-ai-senior-researchers/_episodes/03-AI-for-Automation.md

 ![](http://static1.squarespace.com/static/57f6d51c9f74566f55ecf271/t/608a8487d542d413d321d4b9/1619690631830/ezgif.com-gif-maker+%289%29.gif?format=1500w)

-> Quantifying behavior is crucial for many applications in neuroscience, ethology, genetics, medicine, and biology.
-Videography provides easy methods for the observation and recording of animal behavior in diverse settings, yet extracting particular aspects of a behavior for further analysis can be highly time consuming.
+> Quantifying behaviour is crucial for many applications in neuroscience, ethology, genetics, medicine, and biology.
+Videography provides easy methods for the observation and recording of animal behaviour in diverse settings, yet extracting particular aspects of a behaviour for further analysis can be highly time-consuming.
 >
-> DeepLabCut offers an efficient method for 3D markerless pose estimation based on transfer learning with deep neural networks that achieves excellent results (i.e. you can match human labeling accuracy) with minimal training data (typically 50-200 frames).
-We demonstrate the versatility of this framework by tracking various body parts in multiple species across a broad collection of behaviors.
+> DeepLabCut offers an efficient method for 3D markerless pose estimation based on transfer learning with deep neural networks that achieves excellent results (i.e. you can match human labelling accuracy) with minimal training data (typically 50-200 frames).
+We demonstrate the versatility of this framework by tracking various body parts in multiple species across a broad collection of behaviours.
 The package is open source, fast, robust, and can be used to compute 3D pose estimates.
 >
-> Nath, T., Mathis, A., Chen, A.C. et al. Using DeepLabCut for 3D markerless pose estimation across species and behaviors.
+> Nath, T., Mathis, A., Chen, A.C. et al. Using DeepLabCut for 3D markerless pose estimation across species and behaviours.
 Nat Protoc 14, 2152–2176 (2019). https://doi.org/10.1038/s41596-019-0176-0

 {% include links.md %}